 The Plan accepts traditional after-tax contributions but only from another employer's plan that is qualified under section 401(a) of the Internal Revenue Code, and only if the rollover is a direct trustee-to-trustee rollover from the other plan.
-If you want to roll over traditional after-tax contributions that you made to another employer's tax-qualified plan, you cannot have the traditional after-tax contributions paid to you first.
-Rollovers from IRAs may not include any after-tax contributions or Roth 401(k) contributions and earnings.
+If you want to roll over traditional after-tax contributions that you made to another employer's tax-qualified plan, you cannot have the traditional after-tax contributions or Roth 401(k) contributions and earnings.
 In addition, this Plan accepts direct rollovers of Roth 401(k) contributions and earnings from tax-qualified plans.